SerenaFeng/SerenaFeng.github.io/_posts/2019-04-15-istio-sidecar-injector-webhook.md

 ```

 5. if `sidecar.istio.io/inject` is not given, and `neverInjectorSelector` is not matched,
-   `alwayInjectorSelector` is executed. if match, inject is set to true.
+   `alwayInjectorSelector` is checked. if match, inject is set to true.

 ```gotemplate
 	// If there's no annotation nor a NeverInjectSelector, check the AlwaysInject one